TV Tropes Needs Your Help

 - Even the Guys Want Him: In addition to hitting on and being appreciated by all females in the area, has had several... suspect interactions that generally end with "I don't swing that way."
 Also, in “My Heart Will Go On” Balthazar states "Sorry, you have me confused with the other angel.
 You know, the one in the dirty trench coat who's in love with you," meaning Castiel.

-- Expy: According to the Word of God, Dean was modelled off of Han Solo of Star Wars.
+- Expy: According to the Word of God, Dean was modeled off of Han Solo of Star Wars.

 - There are some fans who think that Dean shares similarities with Obi-Wan Kenobi (also from Star Wars).
 They often compare Sam to Anakin Skywalker as well.